Minami-Kurume Station

+Minami-Kurume Station (南久留米駅, Minami-Kurume-eki) is a passenger railway station located in the city of Kurume, Fukuoka Prefecture, Japan.
+It is operated by JR Kyushu.

 Lines

 The station is served by the Kyudai Main Line and is located 4.9 km from the starting point of the line at Kurume.
 Only local trains on the line stop at the station.

 Layout

 The station consists of an island platform serving two tracks on a low embankment.
 The station building is an old wooden building in traditional Japanese style with a staffed ticket window.
 An underpass leads under the embankment and up to the island platform.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket counter which is equipped with a POS machine but does not have a Midori no Madoguchi facility.

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) opened a track from Kurume to Chikugo-Yoshii on 24 December 1928 during the first phase of the construction of the Kyudai Main Line.
 Minami-Kurume was opened on the same day as one of several intermediate stations on the track.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, JR Kyushu took over control of the station.